rackerlabs/technical-blog/content/blog/2020-04-13-announcing-the-launch-of-cost-optimizer-in-platform-essentials-on-aws/index.md

 enhancement of cost optimization features in the Platform Essentials service block for North America region customers.
 Now we're expanding that offer to the Europe, Middle East, and Asia (EMEA) regions."
+slug: "announcing the launch of cost optimizer in platform essentials on aws"
 ---

 Rackspace Fanatical Support&reg; for AWS recently launched the enhancement of cost